affodilajF/MTQQ/README.md

 - By raising the QoS level, you will increase the reliability of the communication, but you will decrease the performance.
 - Three levels
 ### 0 - At most once (called "fire and forget")
-- No guarantee of delivery.
+- No guarantee of message delivery.
 - Use it when have stable communication channel and when the loss of message is acceptable.
 ### 1 - At least once
 - Guarantees that a message is delivered at least one time to the receiver.